casangi/casadocs/docs/index.rst

 **6.6.1 Release**

 CASA 6.6.1 can now be `downloaded <https://casa.nrao.edu/casa_obtaining.shtml>`__ for general use.
-CASA 6.6.1 is based on CASA 6.6.0, and the downloadable tar-file includes the pipelines for ALMA Cycle 11.
+CASA 6.6.1 is based on CASA 6.6.0, and the downloadable tar-file includes the pipeline for ALMA Cycle 11 and the VLA.

 **Highlights:**